 Do I need an attorney to appeal a parking ticket?

 Great news!
 You do not need a lawyer to dispute a parking ticket in Portland.

 An alternative to a lawyer is DoNotPay, the world’s first robot lawyer, available at the tip of your fingers!
 However, if you still don’t believe that the machines are taking over and that humans can do a better job, here are the things you need to do before hiring a lawyer:

 - Interview them!

 Before you do anything, spend some time online looking for your new Johnnie Cochran.
 Check their website, compare with other similar lawyers, and make sure to check their credentials.
-If they studied at the Law School of Narnia instead of Harvard, you know that you’ll get what you pay for.
+You know that you’ll get what you pay for if they studied at the Law School of Narnia instead of Harvard.

 Be extra careful of the empty promises many lawyers make.
-If the guy is advertising himself on QVC right after the infomercial for a fake golden ring – that’s your red flag!
+If the guy is advertising himself on QVC right after the infomercial for a fake golden ring, that’s a red flag!
 Moreover, hiring a lawyer can cost an arm and a leg.
-Lawyer fees are generally quite expensive so you need to consider if the cost of hiring one is worth it.
+Lawyer fees are generally quite expensive, so you need to consider if the cost of hiring one is worth it.

 Finally, take a few afternoons off to talk to your shortlisted candidates.
 Don’t go for the first one you find.

 It depends entirely on where you live or drive.
 Many cities in the United States offer the option of cost reduction if you dispute the ticket or have another valid reason.